Karlina08/DH199/README.md

 * This specific tutorial is aimed at importing Facebook Business Account data into Tableau, as Facebook is the [most common](https://www.statista.com/statistics/259379/social-media-platforms-used-by-marketers-worldwide/#:~:text=As%20of%20January%202021%2C%20Facebook,percent%20did%20so%20via%20Instagram.) social media platform for marketers.

 ## *Who is This For?*
 * This tutorial was created by an aspiring marketer interested in pursuing a career in digital marketing, and is dedicated to beginning digital marketers.
 Specifically, these beginners are individuals interested in personally analyzing their social media analytics on their business Facebook account and creating a story through basic [data visualizations](https://www.tableau.com/learn/articles/data-visualization#:~:text=Data%20visualization%20is%20the%20graphical,outliers%2C%20and%20patterns%20in%20data.) to share with their company internally, investors externally, or clients.
-Although this tutorial is not an extensive step-by-step guide on how to create data visualizations in Tabelau, this guide will lay the foundation to begin making informed decisions about their digital marketing strategies.
+Although this tutorial is not an extensive step-by-step guide on how to create data visualizations on Tableau, this guide will lay the foundation to begin making informed decisions about digital marketing strategies.
+Additionally, multiple external sources are linked to build skills.

 # 💻 **Social Media Analytics**
 ## *Importance*